jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 cannot dual issue double precision arithmetic even with integer instructions (`vadd.f64`, double moves can)

-mixing with vector instructions is not recommended as the scheduling gets highly non obvious and weird (it's most torelable to vloating point moves, but still weird)
+mixing with vector instructions is not recommended as the scheduling gets highly non obvious and weird (it's most torelable to vloating point moves, but still weird, scatter/gather indices are extra sensitive)

 ## MVE